peter-fullstack/Clean-Architecture-CQRS-EF-Core/README.md

 ## Order Processing Flow

+The table below is for the new order data flow and the layers in the application that it goes through.

 | Step          | Component                          | Description       |
 |----------------|-------------------------------------|---------------------------|
 | Request  |**POST /orders**| Client sends JSON with OrderItemDto[]    |